camillevuillaume/Paillier-GMP/README.md

 Using the provided makefile, you can:
  - Compile a shared library.
- - Compile the interpreter.
+ - Compile the interpreter either linked to the shared library or as standalone program.
- - Compile the library interpreter with debug symbols and debug messages.
+ - Compile the interpreter linked to the shared library with debug symbols and debug messages.
  - Compile the documentation with doxygen.

 ## Requirements